4 successful Hollywood screenwriters on dealing with writer’s block

 Allow yourself to dream

 Colleen McGuinness’s résumé is no joke.
 In addition to writing for 30 Rock, she has developed pilots for bigwigs such as Tina Fey and Reese Witherspoon.
 Yet for all the scripts McGuinness has written, there isn’t one she has churned out without facing a creative block.
-“Every single project has its form of not knowing where to turn next,” she says.
+“Every single project has its [moment] of not knowing where to turn next,” she says.

 Another realization she’s had: “A lot of times when we’re stuck, we’re just afraid.
 Or we’re dredging up all this stuff, overloaded with words and images.
 All these different things distract us from our own ideas.”
 Over the years, she has learned that combating fears and distractions can sometimes be as simple as taking a break.
 A change of location—anything to get her subconscious going—is important.

 She’s also a huge proponent of creating mental space through visual thinking, meditation, and therapy.
-She became certified in transcendental meditation through the David Lynch Foundation and picked up helpful tips from Lynch’s book, Catching the Big Fish, about the connection between meditation and creativity.
+She learned transcendental meditation through the David Lynch Foundation and picked up helpful tips from Lynch’s book, Catching the Big Fish, about the connection between meditation and creativity.
 As for how this translates into her process?
 She aims to give her brain a rest by meditating for 20 minutes twice a day: once in the morning, and again around lunch.

 In the middle of writing, if she feels blocked, she lies down and closes her eyes.
 “I’m a visual thinker, so I’ll try to get through the scene and seek solutions that way,” she says.
 Getting to more of a dream-like state helps her picture where a particular story should go and try out different versions of solutions to see how they play out.